 Activities and programs for both adults and youth are held throughout the year, including Book Club, Story Time, Nebraska Humanities speakers, local authors, computer classes, creative workshops, and more.

 Overview of Additional Services

 - Public Access Computers: Five public access computers are available for use, including black and white printing for $.25 cents per page (cash only.)
 Patrons may access the computers up to three hours daily.
 In the event of a wait list, patrons will be given 15 minutes notice to log off in order to accommodate as many people as possible.

 - Inter-Library Loan (ILL) Services: If we do not have an item you are looking for, we will be happy to request it from another library.
 Patrons are responsible for a small return postage fee ($3.50+ depending on the size of the book) and mail time generally takes anywhere from 3-14 days for arrival.
 Requests may be made by contacting the library at 308-762-1387 or emailing Emily at firstname.lastname@example.org.

-- Maker Space: Located in the old public access computer lab, we have the following machines and die accessories available for patrons to use: AccuCut, Cricut Expression and Maker, Sizzix, Button Maker.
+- Maker Space: We have the following machines and die accessories available for patrons to use: AccuCut, Cricut Expression and Maker, Sizzix, Button Maker.
 Click here for more information.

 - Basic Computer and Technology Instruction: Staff is available for one-on-one basic computer use instruction.
 We can help you feel more comfortable using Windows operating systems, your personal mobile device, and various software and apps including email, Microsoft Office and more.
 We cannot formally diagnose your computer or make any changes to your software and/or operating system.
 To ensure staff availability, patrons are encouraged to call ahead and ask to speak with Nalani.